Click on each of the topics below to learn more and find useful resources.

 Many people find that having professional support makes the process easier—especially when dealing with language barriers, administrative steps, and avoiding avoidable delays.
 Others are comfortable handling everything independently through their own research.
 Every situation is unique, and the most important thing is choosing the approach that works best for you.
 Learn more: Why Our Clients Hired a Professional for Their Move to Spain

 We’d love to help you feel confident, supported, and fully prepared.
 Let’s bring your Spanish dream to life — together.
+We offer a free 20 minute consultation, or we also offer separate 60 minute paid consultations for Relocation and Spanish tax with an expert.

 Article Updated: February 2026

-💛 What is the Non‑Lucrative Visa?
+💛 What is the Non‑Lucrative Visa (NLV)?

 It’s ideal for: